lurchmath/lde/docs/phase0-structures.md

 We will call any kind of insertion, removal, or replacement of subtrees of the LDE Document a change event, whether it happened via a message from a parent thread or as a function call to the LDE as a module in a larger app.

+## Later enhancements

+The following enhancements to work from Phase 0 are proposed, but are not essential enough to have been included in the Phase 0 work.
+We list them here so as not to lose track of important ideas, and we leave empty check boxes next to them so that we can later mark them complete as they are implemented.

+ * [ ] Make the `labels()` function more efficient as follows.
+    * Whenever it is computed, cache the value in an internal field.
+    * The next time `labels()` is called, use the cached value if it exists.
+    * Whenever you call `wasChanged()`, be sure to clear the cached value.